 - In a large bowl, stir together banana, peanut butter, honey, and vanilla.

-- In a small bowl, combine oats, flour, ground flax, milk powder, cinnamon, and baking soda.
+- In a small bowl, combine oats, flour, ground flax, protein powder, cinnamon, and baking soda.

 - Stir the oat mixture into the banana mixture until combined.
-Stir in dried cranberries.
+Stir in raisins.